agentjsmith/se577/docs/ADRs/003_language.md

 To keep the costs of running the system low, all components that need to scale must be written in a language that can be compiled to native code.

-### Rejected: Multiple Languages

-Two languages as of now fit the bill: Go and Rust.

-Many programmers only like one of Go or Rust.
-The languages have quite different priorities and values, some of which prove controversial.
-Leaving both options open may lead to wasting a lot of time in arguments.
-In addition, if team members are only comfortable with one language, they may only be able to work on half of the system, which would wreck our efficiency.

-### Chosen: Go
+### Chosen: Rust

-Thus, finding programmers with experience in both languages would be too difficult and we must arbitrarily pick one.
-Since the system will be interacting with many users simultaneously, we will choose Go because of its superior concurrency support.
+The only language that supports all of these requirements as of today is Rust.

 ## Status
 Proposed

 ## Consequences
+The Go fans on the team will not talk to me for at least a week.
 Whenever choosing a language, somebody will be angry that their favorite is not on the list.
+However, Rust is commonly voted the "Most Loved" language in the Stack Overflow survey, so we hope that they will come to enjoy it.

-There are not as many programmers with experience in Go as there are in some other languages.
+There are not as many programmers with experience in Rust as there are in some other languages.
+It also takes much longer to learn than some of the other alternatives.
 However, we are willing to accept this tradeoff to improve the system's quality.

-Go is slightly less efficient with memory allocation and runtime size than Rust.
-This will negatively impact our **Low Run Cost**.
-However, the ease of learning Go vs. Rust should offset this additional cost by improving our time to market.